openebs/openebs/e2e/ansible/README.md

 In its current form, this project performs an automated setup of:

-- Kubernetes cluster (K8s-master, K8s-minions) configured with OpenEBS flexvol driver for Kubernetes
+- Kubernetes cluster (K8s-master, K8s-minions)
 - OpenEBS cluster (openEBS-maya server,openEBS-storage hosts)

+The OpenEBS installation can be performed either in __dedicated mode__, with the openebs storage services running directly on linux machines (same as the ones hosting kubernetes cluster OR distinct boxes) OR in __hyperconverged mode__, where the maya-server and openebs storage hosts are run as pods on the kubernetes cluster

 The detailed steps to perform this on-premise installation can be found here :